genuinetools/img/README.md

-  -d, --debug    enable debug logging (default: false) -f, --file     Name of the Dockerfile (Default is 'PATH/Dockerfile') (default: <none>) --label        Set metadata for an image (default: []) --no-console   Use non-console progress UI (default: false) -s, --state    directory to hold the global state (default: /home/user/.local/share/img) -t, --tag      Name and optionally a tag in the 'name:tag' format (default: [])
+  -d, --debug    enable debug logging (default: false) -f, --file     Name of the Dockerfile (Default is 'PATH/Dockerfile') (default: <none>) --label        Set metadata for an image (default: []) --no-cache     Do not use cache when building the image (default: false) --no-console   Use non-console progress UI (default: false) -s, --state    directory to hold the global state (default: /home/user/.local/share/img) -t, --tag      Name and optionally a tag in the 'name:tag' format (default: [])